StreamlabsSupport/Streamlabs-Chatbot/README.md

 ## Bot size is huge/tiny on one or multiple monitors
 right click the chatbot shortcut -> go to the `compability tab` -> change `scaling option` to system "Override high DPI scaling behavior.
 Scaling performed by:" -> select `system`.
 If your shortcut is in the task bar you have to `right click` the icon -> `right click` where it says "Streamlabs Chatbot" and then you go to the compability tab.
 [Example](https://i.gyazo.com/e445bedb5389fee195c6137448866a43.gif)

+## Tab names are unreadable
+This is an interference caused by Sonic Radar by ASUR or A-Volute.
+To resolve the issue, uninstall Sonic Radar and restart your PC

 ## Notifications aren't working